What is a Septic System?

 How will this Septic Ordinance approval vote take place?

-A survey or poll will be conducted of the owners of the 1,907 properties selected fro the Septic District.
-Greater than 50% of the voters must say they agree with the new regulations.
-The Golden Township Board will then formally adopt the Ordinance.
+A survey or poll will be conducted of all property owners in Golden Township.
+Greater than 50% of the voters must say they agree with the new revision to Ordinance 15, Section 4.39.
+Golden Township Board will then approve and adopt the changes.

 What would be a timeline for compliance with the new ordinance?